Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 E-Books are digital, onscreen versions of published books.
 They are downloadable to devices like smartphones, computers, laptops and e-readers.

 There are several benefits to downloading e-books:

-The library works with these companies to provide free digital and downloadable content to library card holders.
+The library works with Overdrive to provide free digital and downloadable content to library card holders.
 These companies license the items to us for you to use.
-The state of Wyoming purchases licenses for Cloud Library and these resources are available to all library card holders in the state.
-Overdrive licenses are purchased by Campbell County Public Library System and are only available to Campbell County residents.
+The Virtual Library of Wyoming is available to all library card holders in the state.
 For more information, email the library staff.